Skip to content ↓

 8. Personal guidance

-• Careers Information – including learning options, skills, occupations, labour market information (LMI) and progression routes
+• Careers Information – provides access to learning options, occupations, skills, labour market information (LMI), and progression routes.

-• Careers Advice and Guidance - personalised help when required from advisers to identify long-term goals and plan steps to attain them
+• Careers Advice and Guidance – offers personalised support from advisers to help students set long-term goals and plan the steps to achieve them.

 Monitoring and Evaluation